sergeysova/sova.sh/src/pages/application-structure.md

           templates/▸
           index.js

-[Feature] — it is useful functionality for user or suite of entities which are united by one idea.
-For instance: users, text-editor, account, articles.
+[Feature] — it is useful functionality for users or it is a suite of entities that are united by one idea.
+For example users, text-editor, accounts, and articles.

-[Feature] cannot be grouped by type, too much abstract entity.
+[Feature] cannot be grouped by type, it should not be too abstract.
 Examples **how not to do**: roles, forms, validate.

 1. Every feature must have the same structure.
-2. `users`, `account`, ... — arbitary name of the feature in cebab-case.
+2. `users`, `account`, ... — the arbitrary name of the feature in kebab-case.
-3. The feature's content may be recieved only from `index.js`.
+3. The feature's content may be received only from `index.js`.
 4. Every section can only be created if it has content inside.

 - `lib/` it is [inner library] of feature.
 It must have tests and documentation.